David-Else/developer-workstation-setup-script-debian/README.md

 ![Debian_logo](./images/debian_logo.svg)

-This guide provides instructions for setting up a developer workstation using Debian 12 "bookworm".
+This guide provides instructions for setting up a developer workstation using Debian 13 "Trixie".
 The setup scripts automate the installation of necessary software and configurations.

 While the software and setup choices are mainly aimed towards developers, it is also suitable for general use.